EyalKatz24/swiftui-shimmer/README.md

 **Color configuration options:**

-- `shapeColor`: Base color of the shape (defaults to system gray)
+- `shapeColor`: Base color of the shape (defaults to light gray in light mode, dark gray in dark mode)
-- `shimmerColor`: Highlight color for the shimmer effect (defaults to white)
+- `shimmerColor`: Highlight color for the shimmer effect (defaults to very light gray in light mode, medium gray in dark mode)
-- `.innerShape`: Predefined configuration for nested shapes with lighter colors
+- `.innerShape`: Predefined configuration for nested shapes with appearance-adaptive colors

 https://github.com/user-attachments/assets/4094653d-c6a7-4a9e-a740-fc404800776d